Updated 2026 Regulations Australia Sydney Melbourne

 IN 60 SECONDS

 NSW requires STRA Registry registration for all short-term rentals.
 Unhosted stays capped at 180 days/year (365 in regional areas).
 Critical 2026 updates: Strata Committees can ban Airbnb with a 75% vote (but NOT if it's your principal residence — Section 137A PPR exemption).
 Byron Bay tightened from 90 to 60 days.
 AS 1851-2012 fire safety now requires accredited technician inspections from February 2025.
-Melbourne's 7.5% Short Stay Levy adds costs.
-Fines: up to $220,000.
+Melbourne’s 7.5% Short Stay Levy (from 1 January 2025) adds costs.
+Non-compliance attracts penalties and interest.
 ATO data matching catches undeclared rental income — apportionment errors are the top audit trigger.
 Standard home insurance won't cover STR damage — you need ShareCover or Ceneta.
 Direct bookings save 15–20% fees but lose AirCover protection.
 Bottom line: Five pillars — STRA ID, AS 1851 fire certificate, noise sensor logs, ATO-ready records, and STR-specific insurance — are your defence in 2026.

 What You'll Learn in This Guide